The Kung Fu Panda Druid/Monk Multiclass

 The Way of the Drunken Master archetype is a close second in terms of flavor so I would not fault you for choosing that one either.
-However, for the purposes of this post we’ll focus on Way of the Open Hand as it has the added benefit of the build staying entirely within the Player’s Handbook (Amazon Affiliate link; this gives me a small kickback to help pay for the site should you choose to purchase one using that link) alongside the Circle of the Moon archetype (except for the race).
+However, for this post, we’ll focus on Way of the Open Hand as it has the added benefit of the build staying entirely within the Player’s Handbook alongside the Circle of the Moon archetype (except for the race).

 Ability Score Increases (ASIs)

 This build is going to give you a total of 4 ASIs to choose from.

 Wisdom > Constitution ≥ Dexterity > Intelligence = Strength = Charisma

 Wisdom is going to be the only stat that has a huge weight in this build.
 This is because your Intelligence, Wisdom, and Charisma skills are all carried over to your Wild Shape forms.
 It is also factored into your monk Unarmored Defense AC even in Wild Shape which makes it extremely valuable.

 Constitution and Dexterity are practically equal and can be left up to your discretion.
 Constitution will be useful for hp and saving throws while you are out of your Wild Shape form.
 Dexterity is nice for fighting while you are out of Wild Shape.
 This becomes less of a problem in the higher levels as you can stay in each form for longer and get more uses of Wild Shape.